How to decode OSM PBF headers in Python Jump to heading

 Decompression & Schema Resolution Jump to heading

-Once the Blob is successfully decompressed, the resulting HeaderBlock exposes critical metadata that dictates how downstream parsers must handle the Node-Way-Relation data model.
-The required_features and optional_features fields explicitly declare generator capabilities, such as OsmSchema-V0.6 or DenseNodes.
-Mapping engineers must validate these flags before initializing spatial indexing structures, as dense node encoding alters memory allocation strategies for coordinate arrays.
+Once the Blob is decompressed, the HeaderBlock exposes metadata that dictates how downstream parsers must handle the data.
+The required_features and optional_features repeated string fields declare generator capabilities such as OsmSchema-V0.6 or DenseNodes.
+Parsers must validate these before initializing data structures; dense node encoding, for example, alters how coordinate delta chains are accumulated.

 Production Pipeline Integration Jump to heading

-For authoritative binary framing references, developers should consult the official Python struct documentation and the OSM Wiki PBF Format specification.
+For authoritative binary framing references, consult the Python struct documentation and the OSM Wiki PBF Format specification.